-The mission of the Community Services Division is to ensure that an effective and collaborative delivery system is in place to: assist Federal Way residents to meet their basic needs; increase their public safety; attain self-sufficiency and independence; and build strong neighborhoods.
+The mission of the Community Services Division is to ensure that an effective and collaborative delivery system is in place to: assist Federal Way residents to meet basic needs including housing, health, and hunger; promote individual and community safety through prevention, intervention, and crisis services; and promote services fostering stability and self-sufficiency.
 To achieve this, the division will: assess and anticipate community needs; manage an efficient and user-friendly funding application process; oversee and evaluate contracts with local service providers; and coordinate with other funders, community organizations, and city departments.
-The division budget covers the development of programs and services for community residents, including grant coordination, performance monitoring, and the overall management of all general fund community services contracts and Community Development Block Grant (CDBG) funds.
-Community Services includes programs in the three goals and strategy areas identified in the city's
+The division budget covers the development of programs and services for community residents, including grant coordination, performance monitoring, and the overall management of all general fund community services contracts and Community

-Consolidated Plan (2015-2019): 1) expand economic opportunities; 2) provide decent affordable housing; and 3) establish suitable living environments.
-CDBG supports construction or rehabilitation of community facilities, neighborhood improvements, and affordable housing, direct community service programs and planning activities that principally benefit low-and moderate-income individuals.
-The division staffs the Human Services Commission, the Diversity Commission, and the CDBG Loan Review Advisory Committee, in addition to representing the city on policy-making bodies and community organizations.
+Development Block Grant (CDBG) funds.
+Community Services includes programs in the three CDBG goals and strategy areas identified in the city's Consolidated Plan (2020-2024): 1) expand economic opportunities; 2) preserve affordable housing; 3) prevent and address homelessness; and 3) establish suitable living environments.
+CDBG supports construction or rehabilitation of community facilities, neighborhood improvements, and affordable housing, direct community service programs and planning activities that principally benefit low- and moderate-income individuals.
+The division staffs the Human Services Commission and Diversity Commission, in addition to representing the city on policy-making bodies and community organizations.